grandeurdev/py-sdk/README.md

 ### Test it With Your Web app

-You can build a web app for your product to control your hardware device over the cloud.
+You can build a web app for your product to control your hardware device over Grandeur.

 ## The Dexterity of Py SDK

 The Py SDK is aimed at providing extremely to-the-point functions, being almost invisible in your device program to make the integration of Grandeur in your product seamless.
 Here is what it does under the hood without you paying attention to the most painful things:

-* **Py SDK** takes care of your device's connection to [Grandeur](https://grandeur.tech/). **It can start trying to connect with the Cloud as soon as you call `grandeur.init` with the proper credentials.** When it connects, only then does the communication with Grandeur happen.
+* **Py SDK** takes care of your device's connection to [Grandeur](https://grandeur.tech/). **It can start trying to connect with Grandeur as soon as you call `grandeur.init` with the proper credentials.** When it connects, only then does the communication with Grandeur happen.
 And if somehow the connection breaks, SDK handles the reconnection and everything resumes right from where it left.

 *  **Py SDK** exposes the state of your device (`CONNECTED` or `DISCONNECTED`) through [`isConnected()`](#isconnected) function to let you make your decisions based on that.

 * **Py SDK** is event-driven.
 You can set **event handler** for device's connection or disconnection with Grandeur by using [`onConnection()`](#onconnection).
-So, when the device connects or disconnects from the cloud, the function passed to `onConnection()` is called.
+So, when the device connects or disconnects from Grandeur, the function passed to `onConnection()` is called.

 * You can also set **update handlers** for device's sdata using [`on()`](#on).
 So, when the any of the device variables is updated, the function passed to `on()` is called.